kubernetes-sigs/ingress2gateway/README.md

 ## Usage

 Ingress2gateway reads Ingress resources and/or provider-specifc CRDs from a Kubernetes cluster or a file.
 It will output the equivalent Gateway API resources in a YAML/JSON format to stdout.
 To run ingress2gateway with default options simply run:

 ```shell
 ./ingress2gateway print
 ```

-This above command will:
+The above command will:

 1. Read your Kube config file to extract the cluster credentials and the current active namespace.
 1. Search for ingresses and provider-specific resources in that namespace.
 1. Convert them to Gateway-API resources (Currently only Gateways and HTTPRoutes).